AlexeyDmt/rsschool-cv/cv.md

 ---

-For a long time, Internet technologies have been like a hobby for me, technical assistance in my wife's projects.
-SEO, contextual advertising, design sites.
-After a while, I realized that frontend is the most interesting for me and my goal now is to master advanced skills in HTML5, CSS3 and JavaScript.
+My journey into web technologies began as a hobby — helping with my wife's projects, exploring SEO, contextual advertising, and web design.
+Over time, I discovered that frontend development inspires me the most.
+Today, I'm focused on deepening my skills in HTML5, CSS3, and JavaScript to grow as a professional developer.

 ---